shapelets/shapelets-examples/README.md

 ![init_session example](./images/code.png)

-These lines above starts a server in https://localhost:8443 by default and starts a session as admin.
+Above lines start a background process running the shapelets-server in https://localhost:8443 by default and starts a session as admin.

 ## GUI

-Shapelets provides you a web application we call **Cristal-UI**.
-After start shapelets with the cli or with init*session function the web application **Cristal-UI** is available in https://localhost:8443, so you can go to your favourite browser and type that in the url.
-Now you can go into **Cristal-UI** login with \_admin*, _admin_ credentials
+Shapelets brings a built-in web application, named **Cristal-UI**.
+After starting shapelets from the CLI or the init_session, the web application is available at https://localhost:8443.
+Once the server is up and running, you could go to your favourite browser and login into the web applications with _admin_ as user and _admin_ as password.

 ![Cristal-UI](./images/login.png)